Azure-Samples/linux-postgres-migration/modules/2-deploy-linux-postgresql-infrastructure.md

 ## View the administrator for the Azure Database for PostgreSQL flexible server

-1. At the top-left of the page, select the **240900-linux-postgres** breadcrumb link to return to your resource group.
+1. Select the **240900-linux-postgres** breadcrumb link to return to your resource group.

 1. Find and select the Azure Database for PostgreSQL flexible server named **postgres-xxxxx**, where **xxxxx** is a unique string that the Bicep template defined.
 The string remains consistent across deployments to your subscription and resource group.